• Skip to primary navigation

 Pro: You can maximize the space.

-Con: If you change the door to a bookshelf, it may be heaving to move.
+Con: If you change the door to a bookshelf (affiliate), it may be heaving to move.
 It also may look a little cluttered and may be distracting to the eye.

-Well, I hope you enjoyed my book storage solutions for small spaces.
-It was fun bringing all these images together to help you see the potential your home has.
+Well, I hope you enjoyed my Book Storage Solutions for Small Spaces.
+Combining all these images was fun to help you see your home's potential.

-While finding places in a small home for books can be tricky, know that there are areas where books should not be kept because of the likelihood of damage to them.
-Below are the areas where you should NOT keep your treasured books.
+While finding places in a small home for books can be tricky, know that there are areas where books should not be kept because of the likelihood of damage.
+Below are the places where you should NOT keep your treasured books.

 Where NOT to KEEP TREASURED BOOKS in a Small Home?

-Basement closets are sometimes dark and up against a wall which could result in a moisture issue as well.
+Basement closets are often dark and located against a wall, which can also lead to moisture issues.

-Books should not be stored in an outside Shed.
-Sheds are usually not insulated nor do they have air conditioning.
+Books should not be stored in an outside Shed (affiliate).
+Sheds (affiliate) are usually not insulated, nor do they have air conditioning.

 Keep books off the floor.
-Keeping stacks of books on the floor will create a fire hazard and can be dangerous to the elderly and small children.
+Stacks of books on the floor will create a fire hazard and can be dangerous to the elderly and small children.

 Don't keep books in cars.
-Some people will leave books in car trunks.
+Some people will leave books in car trunks (affiliate).
 The cars are not very well protected from the water.
 It could get wet if there is heavy rain.

 Where NOT to KEEP TREASURED BOOKS in a Small Home